cloudify-cosmo/wagon/README.rst

 .. code:: shell

-    # create an archive by retrieving the source from PyPI and keep the downloaded wheels (kept under <cwd>/plugin)
+    # create an archive by retrieving the source from PyPI and keep the downloaded wheels (kept under <cwd>/plugin) and exclude the cloudify-plugins-common and cloudify-rest-client modules from the archive.
-    wagon create -s cloudify-script-plugin==1.2 --keep-wheels -v
+    wagon create -s cloudify-script-plugin==1.2 --keep-wheels -v --exclude cloudify-plugins-common --exclude cloudify-rest-client
     # create an archive by retrieving the source from a URL and creating wheels from requirement files found within the archive.
 Then, validation of the archive takes place.
     wagon create -s http://github.com/cloudify-cosmo/cloudify-script-plugin/archive/1.2.tar.gz -r . --validate
     # create an archive by retrieving the source from a local path and output the tar.gz file to /tmp/<MODULE>.tar.gz (defaults to <cwd>/<MODULE>.tar.gz) and provides explicit Python versions supported by the module (which usually defaults to the first two digits of the Python version used to create the archive.)
     wagon create -s ~/modules/cloudify-script-plugin/ -o /tmp/ --pyver 33 --pyver 26 --pyver 27

+Regarding exclusions, note that excluding modules can result in an archive being non-installable.
+The user will be warned about this but creation will succeed.
+Creation validation, though (i.e. using the ``--validate`` flag), will fail and show an error incase the archive cannot be installed.

 Install Packages
 ~~~~~~~~~~~~~~~~